How to use the CHOOSE function

-Here have some items listed with a numeric color code.
-We want to bring these names into the column D.
+In this first example we have some items listed with a numeric color code.
+We want to bring these names into column D.

-Now, since I already have the table already here, I could just use VLOOKUP and reference the table.
-I get the lookup value from column C, the table is the range H5:I7, locked with F4, the column is 2, and I need to use FALSE to force an exact match.
+Now, since I already have a table here, I could just use VLOOKUP and reference the table.
+I get the lookup_value from column C; the table is the range H5:I7, locked with F4; the column is 2, and I need to use FALSE to force an exact match.

 When I copy the formula down, we have our color names.